Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/move-project-collection.md

 <a name="detach-coll"></a>
 ## 1. Detach the collection

 Before you move a collection, you must first detach it from the deployment of TFS on which it is running.
 It's very important that you not skip this step.
 When you detach a collection, all jobs and services are stopped, and then the collection database is stopped.
-In addition, the detach process copies over the collection-specific data from the configuration database and saves it as part of the team project collection database.
+In addition, the detach process copies over the collection-specific data from the configuration database and saves it as part of the project collection database.
 This configuration data is what allows the collection database to be attached to a different deployment of TFS.
 If that data is not present, you cannot attach the collection to any deployment of TFS except the one from which it originated.

 > [!NOTE]
 >  Detaching a collection prevents users from accessing any projects in that collection.

-1. Open the administration console for Team Foundation on the server that hosts the collection that you want to move, and in **Team Project Collections**, highlight the collection that you want to move.
+1. Open the administration console for Team Foundation on the server that hosts the collection that you want to move, and in **Project Collections**, highlight the collection that you want to move.

 2. On the **General** tab, choose **Detach Collection**.

     ![On the General tab, select then detach](_img/ic738718.png)

-    The **Detach Team Project Collection Wizard** opens.
+    The **Detach Project Collection Wizard** opens.

-3. (Optional) On the **Provide a servicing message for the team project collection** page, in **Servicing Message**, provide a message for users who might try to connect to projects in this collection.
+3. (Optional) On the **Provide a servicing message for the project collection** page, in **Servicing Message**, provide a message for users who might try to connect to projects in this collection.

 4. Choose **Next**.

-5. On the **Review settings that will be used to detach team project collection** page, review the details.
+5. On the **Review settings that will be used to detach project collection** page, review the details.

 6. If you want to changes any settings, choose **Previous**.
 If they appear to be correct, choose **Verify**.

 7. When all the readiness checks have completed successfully, choose **Detach**.

-8. On the **Monitor the team project collection detach progress** page, when all processes have completed, choose **Next**.
+8. On the **Monitor the project collection detach progress** page, when all processes have completed, choose **Next**.

     ![The wizard shows you progress](_img/ic738719.png)

-9. (Optional) On the **Review supplemental information for this team project collection** page, either choose or note the location of the log file.
+9. (Optional) On the **Review supplemental information for this project collection** page, either choose or note the location of the log file.

 10. Choose **Close**.

-    The team project collection no longer appears in the list of collections in the administration console.
+    The project collection no longer appears in the list of collections in the administration console.

     ![TFS admin console doesn't show detached](_img/ic738720.png)